 It was great to see this pine being given a new lease of life.
 It has passed through several pairs of hands in the past.
 And every time, the number of live branches has diminished.
 So I was pleased when Andy, who is one of my regular’s decided to take the tree on.
 This tree now has a great future and under Andy’s care, will flourish.

 Here Rod White is discussing plans for the future image of his tree with Bjorn.
-As a point of interest, this tree originally belonged to Jonathan Taylor who was working on the Scandinavian pine.

 This compact little pine will be a sweet little tree in the future.
 Bjorn got a nice first image out of the tree during this first styling.
 And under Rods care, the tree should go from strength to strength.
 You may recognize Rod from the Taiga Urishibata workshop images.
 Rod is also one of my regulars at the academy, attending twice a month.